1.5 - 2 hrs

 We adhere to the latest government and public health guidance to keep you and us safe and we practice social distancing and maintain the highest hygiene standards on our tours.
 We have committed to the Good to Go scheme launched by Visit Britain that recognises good practise in following COVID-19 guidelines and have adapted the STGA Good To Go Protocol.
 For more information on how we implement these guidelines on our tours, please click here.

 Book your Highland Adventure online and pay by Debit or Credit Card.

 Advance Booking is strongly recommended.
 Online Bookings are closing 48 hours prior to tour start.

 If you prefer to pay for your tour in a different way or would like to make a last-minute enquiry, just contact us by phone or email to discuss your options.

 We strongly recommend that guests arrange suitable travel, medical, and cancellation insurance prior to their booking.

 We know that planning can be a difficult task in uncertain times.

-Therefore, we have worked out a straightforward Cancellation Policy for our Walking Tours and Half/Full Day Tours:
+Therefore, we have worked out a straightforward Cancellation Policy for Online Bookings:

 You can reschedule your tour free of charge if things are not working out the way they were planned.

-If you need to cancel your tour, our simplified cancellation policy applies:
+If you need to cancel your tour, the following Cancellation Policy applies: